Donald Henderson: Eradication of smallpox

-Henderson served as Chief of the CDC virus diseaser surveillance programs from 1960 to 1965, working closely with epidemiologist Alexander Langmuir.
+Henderson served as Chief of the CDC virus disease surveillance programs from 1960 to 1965, working closely with epidemiologist Alexander Langmuir.
 During this period, he and his unit developed a proposal for a United States Agency for International Development (USAID) program to eliminate smallpox and control measles during a 5-year period in 18 contiguous countries in western and central Africa.
 This project was funded by USAID, with field operations beginning in 1967.

 The USAID initiative provided an important impetus to a World Health Organization (WHO) program to eradicate smallpox throughout the world within a 10-year period.
 In 1966, Henderson moved to Geneva to become director of the campaign.
 At that time, smallpox was occurring widely throughout Brazil and in 30 countries in Africa and South Asia.
 More than 10 million cases and 2 million deaths were occurring annually.
 Vaccination brought some control, but the key strategy was "surveillance-containment".
 This technique entailed rapid reporting of cases from all health units and prompt vaccination of household members and close contacts of confirmed cases.
 WHO staff and advisors from some 73 countries worked closely with national staff.
 The last case occurred in Somalia on October 26, 1977, only 10 years after the program began.
 Three years later, the World Health Assembly recommended that smallpox vaccination could cease.
 Smallpox is the first human disease ever to be eradicated.
 This success gave impetus to WHO's global Expanded Program on Immunization, which targeted other vaccine-preventable diseases, including poliomyelitis, measles, tetanus, diphtheria, and whooping cough.
 Now targeted for eradication are poliomyelitis and Guinea Worm disease; after 25 years, this objective is close to being achieved.